 How to Meet the CMMC Qualification

-The CMMC framework requires all companies seeking compliance to work with an accredited and independent third-party organization called a "CMMC Third Party Assessment Organization" or C3PAO.
-Unlike NIST 800-171, there is no option for self-attestation with CMMC.
+Level 2 companies needing an outside assessment are required to work with an accredited and independent third-party organization called a "CMMC Third Party Assessment Organization" or C3PAO.

 A list of approved C3PAOs qualified to perform CMMC assessments can be found on the website of the CMMC Accreditation Body (CMMC-AB).